-Summary Regarding Components of Executive Compensation
+O verview of Components of Executive Compensation

-Total compensation paid to Senior Executives in 2011, 2012 and 2013 consisted of the following elements: base salary, annual bonus compensation, Long Term Incentive Awards, and Stock Option grants.
+Total compensation paid to Senior Executives in 2011, 2012 and 2013 consisted almost exclusively of the following elements: base salary, annual bonus compensation, Long Term Incentive Awards, and Stock Option grants.
 The following table summarizes:

-- · Why we choose to pay each of these components to our Senior Executives; - · What each component is designed to reward and form of payment; and, - · How we determine the amount for each component.
+- Why we choose to pay each of these components to our Senior Executives; - What each component is designed to reward and form of payment; and - · How we determine the amount for each component.

-Element of Why Component is Paid, Form of Payment & Compensation What it Rewards How Component Was Determined for FY 2013 Base Salary Provides a fixed level of cash income appropriate to the position.
+Element of Compensation Why Component is Paid, Form of Payment & What it Rewards How Component Was Determined for FY 2013 Base Salary Provides a fixed level of cash income appropriate to the position.
 Set at levels near median of market data Based on the individual's experience, scope of responsibility and the level of performance.
 Annual Bonus Compensation Provides incentive to achieve annual Company-wide or business unit objectives.
-Target bonus is a percentage of base salary • Paid primarily in cash; stock grants for performance substantially greater than target goal.
+Target bonus is a percentage of base salary Paid primarily in cash; stock grants for performance substantially greater than target goal.
 Rewards achievement only if actual performance is within Committee-determined performance goals representing minimum, target and maximum levels of achievement.
 Long Term Incentive Awards ("LTI Awards") Provides an incentive to build long-term shareholder value based on achieving multi-year goals (a three-year period in 2013).
-Grant date value of Incentive Awards is a percentage of base salary Aligns executives to interests of shareholders.
+Grant date value of LTI Award is a percentage of the Senior Executive's base salary Aligns executives to interests of shareholders.
 Payout of 2013 LTI Awards, if earned, occurs in 2016 and will consist of 100% stock.
 Rewards superior long-term performance.
 Facilitates executive retention.
 Stock Options A right to purchase shares equal to market price when granted; option only valuable as stock price appreciates.
-Grant date value of Stock Options (based on the Black-Scholes valuation model) as a percentage of base salary 2013 stock options vest over 4 years; expire in 2020. of base saidly Provides incentive for delivering long-term shareholder value and aligns interests of executives with shareholders.
+Grant date value of Stock Options (based on the Black-Scholes valuation model) granted to each Senior Executive is a percentage of base 2013 stock options vest over 4 years; expire in 2020. salary Provides incentive for delivering long-term shareholder value and aligns interests of executives with shareholders.
 Rewards superior long-term performance.
 Facilitates executive retention.